arcionlabs/arcion-docs/CONTRIBUTING.md

     b.
 Add the key to your OpenSSH authentication agent.

     c.
-Add the public key file to your GitHub accountl
+Add the public key file to your GitHub account.

 See [The GitHub docs](https://docs.github.com/en/authentication/connecting-to-github-with-ssh) for instructions on how to perform these steps.

 ## Suggested workflow for edits
 The GitHub editing interface works well for quick edits.
-However, we recommend that you use a code editor and a local copy of your fork of this reporsitory for more complex edits or edits involving multiple files.
+However, we recommend that you use a code editor and a local copy of your fork of this repository for more complex edits or edits involving multiple files.

 Follow these steps to perform complex edits on multiple files:

 1. Log in to your GitHub account and navigate to this repository.
-2. Select **Fork** ito create a fork of the repo.
+2. Select **Fork** to create a fork of the repo's `dev` branch.
 3. Open your fork.
 The fork now exists under your username (`<your_username>/arcion-docs`).
 4. Clone the repository to your machine using HTTPS or SSH.
 5. Create a branch and checkout into that branch.